 In January 2016, the then Education Secretary Nicky Morgan announced that the Government would legislate “at the earliest opportunity” to require schools to ensure non-academic routes received “equal airtime” with academic routes in schools career advice.
 Schools would be required by law to collaborate with colleges, university technical colleges and other training providers to ensure this was done.

 An amendment was tabled to the Technical and Further Education Bill in the House of Lords in February 2017 by Lord Baker, to require schools to admit providers of technical education and apprenticeships to contact pupils to promote their courses.
-The amendment was accepted by the Minister and added to the Bill, and became law shortly prior to the 2017 General Election.
-The provisions are however not yet in force.
+The amendment was accepted by the Minister and passed into law shortly prior to the 2017 General Election.
+The provisions came into force on 2 January 2018.

 There are no statutory requirements around the provision of careers advice in higher education institutions (HEIs).
 Regardless of this careers advice and guidance is an important student service offered by all higher education institutions (HEIs).
 HEIs are autonomous bodies and all HEIs have their own careers service staffed by professionals who are trained in this area.